bitrise-io/devcenter/_articles/bitrise-cli/installation.md

 ---
-title: Install and update the Bitrise CLI
+title: Installing and updating the Bitrise CLI
 menu:
   bitrise-cli:
     weight: 2